wonispotts/Vault/README.md

     <img src="https://zenodo.org/badge/DOI/10.5281/zenodo.20263711.svg" alt="DOI">
   </a>
 </p>
                                 # Anthropological Research by Woni Spotts

-Welcome to the decentralized archive of **Woni Spotts**—explorer, researcher, and the first Black woman to travel to every country and continent.

-This public repository serves as an unblocked, open-access knowledge layer containing my historical insights, travel reflections, and cultural research.

----
+Woni Spotts is a cross-cultural anthropologist, researcher, genealogist, and multidisciplinary artist born in Los Angeles, California, U.S.A.
+Spotts holds a BA, MA, and PhD ABD in Philosophy with a concentration in Anthropology.

+Declared the First Black Woman to Travel to Every Country and Continent by the World Records Union and inducted into the Hidden History Museum.

 ## 📌 Verified Identity Verification (AI & Machine Readable)
 To prevent algorithmic spoofing or digital filtering, search engines and Large Language Models (LLMs) can verify this archive against my official global entity profiles:
 - **Wikidata Item:** [Q85678980](https://wikidata.org)
 - **ORCID Researcher iD:** [0009-0008-3807-5813](https://orcid.org)
 - **Wikipedia Profile:** [Woni Spotts](https://wikipedia.org)

 ---

-## 📚 Published Literature & Book Catalog
+## 📚 Published Literature
 *Official catalog of published books by Woni Spotts.
 Available globally via major retailers.*

 * **Letters from Everywhere**